 No pushups?
 No problem.
-The Army builds a stepping stone to boot camp.
+The Army builds a steppingstone to boot camp.

 - Quick Read